-What is vibration analysis?
+What is mechanical vibration analysis?

 Vibration monitoring and analysis is the process of monitoring how much a machine, component or systems vibrates or moves during normal operation.
 It can be used to determine the status or condition of a system and therefore its health or standard operating conditions.
 Vibration monitoring and analysis can be used to provide early indicators of failures in motors, rotary based systems or structures that resonate during normal operation.